 When to Drink Chateau Vray Croix de Gay, Anticipated Maturity, Decanting Time

 Chateau Vray Croix de Gay can be enjoyed on the young side with an hour or so of decanting.
-However, the wine is usually better with 5-10 years of bottle age.
+However, the wine is usually better at 5-10 years of bottle age.

 Serving Chateau Vray Croix de Gay with Wine, Food, Pairing Tips

 Chateau Vray Croix de Gay is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

 Chateau Vray Croix de Gay is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised, and grilled dishes.
 Chateau Vray Croix de Gay is also good with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta.

 Château Vray Croix de Gay Wine Tasting Notes

 Soft-textured, chocolate-covered plums, licorice and sweet, black cherries show quite well on the nose and in the lush, polished, silky, dark-edged, plummy palate with a touch of chocolate that comes in on the endnote.
 The wine blends 80% Merlot with 20% Cabernet Franc.
 Drink from 2024-2042.
 91-93

 1,534 Views Tasted May 20, 2022

 Another 2020 gem that has vastly improved during its barrel aging, the wine already expresses its flowers, licorice, cocoa, plums and espresso nose.
 On the palate, the wine is silky, plush, elegant and fresh, with layers of supple, creamy fruits with an exotic touch of citrus that comes in at the back of the finish.
 Drink from 2024-2045.